Our2020View/Our2020View.github.io/ourmods.md

   <br>
   <br>

-Here are the mods that we have implemented, or have in the planning stages - this page is a work in progress, but it will give you an idea of what we have done to our '21 View 24J ...
+Here are the mods that we have implemented, or have in the planning stages, to improve the functionality of our 2020 Winnebago View 24J:

 <h1> Electrical </h1>